 My partner in life & husband, Kenneth and sons, Bryce and Tyler

 I met my husband back in 1991.
 His sense of humor and sweet fun-loving nature attracted me to him.
 Ken spent his career as a Transportation Specialist.
-From driving school bus at Laidlaw, working as an owner-operator with North American Van Lines, dispatching for Freight Expeditors, Inc., and driving truck for several companies moving freight (Freight Expeditors, Inc., Pacific Frieght Express., Portside Trucking, and Safeway).
+From driving school bus at Laidlaw, working as an owner-operator with North American Van Lines, dispatching for Freight Expeditors, Inc., and driving truck for several companies moving freight (Freight Expeditors, Inc., Pacific Frieght Express, Portside Trucking, and Safeway).
 He enjoys traveling, anything history or train related and reading the newspaper everyday.
 Together we raised two loving, creative, dedicated and smart sons, Bryce and Tyler.
 Being a wife and mother has taught me understanding, patience, and perspective.
 Gratitude for their presence in my life.
 Our son, Bryce served in the U.S. Marine Corps for 4 years, as a combat engineer.
 Currently he is working with local Tacoma company, Tote Maritime as their lead parts associate while attending college classes for IT.
 Bryce enjoys playing video games, camping and riding his motorbike around town.
 Bryce’s wife, Brandi Kitchens also served in our armed forces (U.S. Army) and after completing her degree in social work, is helping veterans locally as a counselor at Crossroads Treatments Center, Inc. Tyler continues to break his sales goals with Kimball Midwest and continues to explore his passion for nature sports which includes, duck hunting and bow fishing.
 Tyler’s wife, McKenzie Kitchens, obtained her college degree and is a Director of Toddler University Child Care, caring for our community’s children.
 Our growing family enjoys creative activities, special events and camping/travel adventures.
-Our grandson, Graysen William Thompson-Kitchens (Bryce) is sure a special boy and we enjoy his youthful spirit and zest for life!
+Our grandsons, Brennen Harris & Graysen William Thompson-Kitchens (Bryce) are sure special humans and we continue to enjoy having them in our lives!